 - Steel and pig iron

-Corrosion is a natural process, which converts a refined metal to a more chemically-stable form, such as its oxide, hydroxide, or sulphide.
-It is the gradual destruction of materials (usually metals) by chemical and/or electrochemical reaction with their environment.
+Corrosion is a natural process, which converts a refined metal to a more chemically-stable form, such as its oxide, hydroxide, or sulfide.
+It is the gradual destruction of materials (usual metals) by chemical and/or electrochemical reaction with their environment.
 Corrosion engineering is the field dedicated to controlling and stopping corrosion.
-In the most common use of the word, this means electrochemical oxidation of metal in reaction with an oxidant such as oxygen or sulphur.
-Rusting, the formation of iron oxides, is a well-known example of electrochemical corrosion
+In the most common use of the word, this means electrochemical oxidation of metal in reaction with an oxidant such as oxygen or sulfur.
+Rusting, the formation of iron oxides is a well-known example of electrochemical corrosion

 - General Attack Corrosion